More about oncogene cancers.

 EGFR

-• Asians, particularly East Asian heritage
+• Also in Asians, particularly East Asian heritage

 • Accounts for roughly 50& of lung cancers in young adults